 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Charlestown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Charlestown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Charlestown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Charlestown does not have a public transit system used by locals to get to and from work.

-In terms of college education, Charlestown is nearly on par with the US average for all cities of 21.84%: 20.13% of adults 25 and older in Charlestown have a bachelor's degree or advanced degree.
+The education level of Charlestown citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.13% of adults 25 and older in Charlestown have a college degree.

 The per capita income in Charlestown in 2022 was $31,543, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $126,172 for a family of four.
 However, Charlestown contains both very wealthy and poor people as well.